What is Ferrous vs Non Ferrous Metals – Complete Guide

 1. What are ferrous metals?

-Ferrous metals are metals that contain iron as a major component.
-Common examples include steel and cast iron.
-They are known for their strength and durability.
+- Ferrous metals are metals that have iron in them.
+Some examples are steel and cast iron.
+These metals are strong and last a long time.

 4. Why are ferrous metals prone to rust?

-5. What are the advantages of using ferrous metals?
+5. What are the benefits of using ferrous metals?

-7. Are non-ferrous metals more expensive than ferrous metals?
+7. Do non ferrous metals cost more than ferrous metals?

-Yes, non-ferrous metals are generally more expensive to produce and process.
+- Yes, non ferrous metals are generally costs more to produce and process.
 However, their unique properties can make them worth the higher cost in certain applications.

-Yes!
+- Yes!
 Both types of metals can be recycled.
-Recycling helps conserve resources and reduces environmental impact.
+Recycling helps save resources and lessen harm to the environment.

 9. Where are ferrous metals commonly used?